-- How these plans stack up to an Asana alternative
+- How these plans stack up to monday.com

 What is Asana?

-Asana is essentially a workplace management dashboard built to streamline communication across companies and teams.
+Asana is a workplace management tool built to streamline communication across companies and teams.
 It is also described as a cloud-based task management solution that empowers businesses to manage, collaborate, communicate, and organize their projects and tasks.

 Asana pricing plans